 This monthly report examines the factors affecting shale plays and tight oil productions in the Midcontinent, as well as Canadian crude and WTI prices.
 Highlights include: Cushing crude supply/demand forecast balance, price outlook for Canadian light and heavy crude prices (including WTS and Mars), and light–heavy spreads.

 This monthly report provides an outlook for European crude and products markets, including supply/demand analysis and forecasts for Northwest Europe and Mediterranean crude and products prices.

 This monthly report provides an outlook for Asian crude and products markets, including supply/demand analysis and forecasts for Dubai and Tapis crudes and Singapore products.

-Issued bimonthly, this report focuses on regional crude and products markets, providing country-level analysis with forecast projections.
-Highlights include: PIRA’s downstream outlook, LATAM crude supply/ differentials, and refinery requirements.
+Issued periodically, this report focuses on regional crude and products markets, providing country-level analysis with forecast projections.
+Highlights include: PIRA’s downstream outlook, LATAM crude supply/differentials, and refinery requirements.